thomasebsmith/website/README.md

 This site should be hosted at the root of a domain, or else relative URLs would need to be modified.

-For example, to deploy it with Python:
+For example, to deploy it with Python 3 at http://localhost:8000:
 ```sh
 $ git clone https://github.com/thomasebsmith/thomasebsmith.github.io.git site
 $ cd site